By Corey Lewis, CPT, CSCS

 With so many different forms available, it’s difficult to find the one that’s right for you.
 When you’re shopping for the best creatine supplements, here are some of the most common forms you’ll come across.
 To help you make the right decision, let’s break down each type.

 This compound is made up of a singular creatine and water molecule.
-This type of creatine is the most researched type on the market.
+This is the most researched type on the market.
 It’s been around for years.
-The majority of benefits observed come from research on creatine monohydrate.
-As one of the most popular forms of creatine, it also comes in other versions:
+The majority of benefits observed come from research on the monohydrate formulation.
+As one of the most popular forms of this supplement, it also comes in other versions:

 Although the creatine is processed slightly differently, the benefits and effectiveness are pretty similar.
 This supplement has very few reported side effects.
 However, one mild side effect is an upset stomach.
 This is especially true during the first few days of consumption.
 It can be different in each individual, but it is something worth noting.

-As a side note, I will use this form of the supplement as a comparison point as I discuss the effectiveness and safety of the best creatine compounds in this article.
-The reason for this is that the majority of research carried out on creatine is done with this monohydrate form.
+As a side note, I will use this form of the supplement as a comparison point as I discuss the effectiveness and safety of the best compounds in this article.
+The reason for this is that the majority of research carried out on this chemical is done with this monohydrate form.

 There’s a ton of research surrounding this chemical and its effects on the body.
 Creatine monohydrate is the most effective supplement for athletes in terms of increasing lean muscle mass during training sessions.
 Multiple studies show that when you combine this supplement with resistance training, it results in increased muscle strength and weightlifting performance.